d3/d3-require/README.md

 ## Installing

 If you use NPM, `npm install d3-require`.
 Otherwise, download the [latest release](https://github.com/d3/d3-require/releases/latest).
 You can also load directly from [unpkg.com](https://unpkg.com/d3-require/).
 AMD, CommonJS, and vanilla environments are supported.
-In vanilla, a `require` global is exported:
+In vanilla, `require` and `define` globals are exported:

 ```html
 <script src="https://unpkg.com/d3-require@0"></script>